Form Controls

 addColor (string|int $name, $label=null): ColorPicker

-Adds a color selection field (class ColorPicker).
-The color is a string in the format #rrggbb.
-If the user doesn't make a selection, the default color returned is black #000000.
+Adds a color picker field (class ColorPicker).
+The color is returned as a string in the format #rrggbb.
+If the user does not make a selection, it returns black #000000.

 $form->addColor('color', 'Color:')